-We already know that the HTTP protocol is stateless.
+We already know that HTTP is stateless.
 In other words, the server does not hang on to information between each request/response cycle.

 Each request made to a resource is treated as a brand new entity, and different requests are not aware of each other.
 This statelessness is what makes HTTP and the internet so distributed and difficult to control, but it's also the same ephemeral attribute that makes it difficult for web developers to build stateful web applications.